Barcode Scanners Information

 - A modem is a modulator-demodulator.
 It is a device or program that enables a computer to transmit data over telephone lines.
 Computer information is stored digitally, whereas information transmitted over telephone lines is transmitted in the form of analog waves.
 A modem converts between these two forms.

 - Ethernet is a local-area network (LAN) protocol developed by Xerox Corporation in cooperation with DEC and Intel in 1976.
 Ethernet uses a bus or star topology and supports data transfer rates of 10 Mbps.
 The Ethernet specification served as the basis for the IEEE 802.3 standard, which specifies the physical and lower software layers.
 Ethernet uses the CSMA/CD access method to handle simultaneous demands.
 It is one of the most widely-implemented LAN standards.

-- A wireless interface is usually RF or IR.
+- A wireless interface is usually radio frequency or infrared.